fujidaiti/smooth_sheets/README.md

 ## Why use this?

 There are few packages on pub.dev that supports nested navigation with motion animation for page transitions.
 One of the great choices for this usecase is [wolt_modal_sheet](https://github.com/woltapp/wolt_modal_sheet), which this package is inspired by.
-Although smooth_sheet has similar features with wolt_modal_sheet, it does not intended to be a replacement of that package.
+Although smooth_sheet has similar features with wolt_modal_sheet, it is not intended to be a replacement of that package.
 Here is some differences between those 2 packages:

 |                        |                                                             wolt_modal_sheet                                                              |                             smooth_sheets                              |
 |:----------------------:|:-----------------------------------------------------------------------------------------------------------------------------------------:|:----------------------------------------------------------------------:|